hmatuschek/sna/README.md

   | 0x02 |     32b frequency word    |
   +------+------+------+------+------+
 ```
-The frequency word (bid endndian) represents the fraction of the output frequency relative to the oscillator frequency (125MHz).
+The 32 bit frequency word (big endian) represents the fraction of the output frequency relative to the oscillator frequency (125MHz).
 I.e. F_out = 125MHz * FW/2^32

 ##### Response
 On success